Nhollas/quote-journey/README.md

 From here, we set 2 cookies:

-- **'JWT'** Cookie: holds our JWT's value and is signed with a "JWTSecret".
+- **'JWT'** Cookie: holds our JWT's value which is signed with a "JWTSecret".
 - **'RefreshToken'** Cookie: holds the value required for creating new JWT cookies.
 This is also another JWT that is signed with a "RefreshTokenSecret".

 **Note:** _The JWT cookie has a short lifetime compared to the RefreshToken cookie, this is to limit the downside of our JWT as they cannot be invalidated instantly._